aryanyadav-dev/edutrack/README.md

 ## Overview
-This project is a web application built using **React.js** and **MongoDB**.
+This project is a web application built using **React.js** and **SQL**.
 It provides role-based access control with authentication, allowing users to log in as either a **Student** or a **Professor**.
 Depending on the role, users are directed to different dashboards with distinct functionalities.

 ### Key Features
 #### Student Dashboard: